Bank rules force staff to turn off NHS COVID-19 tracing app at work

 “If customers care about the health and well-being of the bank staff they rely on, they could help by wearing face coverings when visiting bank branches,” Accord’s General Secretary Ged Nichols said.

-Reporting by Iain Withers and Sinead Cruise; Additional reporting by Douglas Busvine in Berlin; Editing by Rachel Armstrong, Jan Harvey and Toby Chopra
+Reporting by Iain Withers and Sinead Cruise; Additional reporting by Douglas Busvine in Berlin; Editing by Rachel Armstrong, Jan Harvey and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.